Verreaux's sifaka: Reproduction

 Around 45% of females breed each year when in oestrous between late January and early February.
 Females give birth to one infant after a gestation period of 130 days, between June and August.
 For the first 6–8 weeks, the infant clings to the mother's stomach, but for the following 19 weeks, it clings to her back.
-About 30% of infants are lost to predation by the Fossa (Cryptoprocta ferox) and a smaller number to raptors like the Madagascar harrier-hawk (Polyboroides radiatus).
+About 30% of infants are lost to predation by the fossa (Cryptoprocta ferox) and a smaller number to raptors like the Madagascar harrier-hawk (Polyboroides radiatus).
 Those that do survive reach sexual maturity between 3–5 years.

 Males generally leave the group to join a neighboring group while adult females tend to stay with their natal group.
+The testicles of those who become dominant increase when other males are around, increasing their chances of reproducing.

 Ecology and conservation status

 The species is listed in CITES Appendix I, and its IUCN conservation status was updated to Critically Endangered in 2020.
 In the small spiny forest fragments of South Madagascar, sifaka abundance appears to be influenced by the proportion of large trees (diameter at breast height >=5 cm) and by the abundance of the plant species Allouadia procera, a key species of the spiny forest habitat.
-A long-term, large-scale demographic study of the species at Beza Mahafaly Special Reserve in southwest Madagascar found that the sifaka population there had a population growth rate of 0.98 (with confidence intervals spanning 1), suggesting that the population was not in danger of imminent extinction.
+A long-term, large-scale demographic study of the species at Baza Mahafaly Special Reserve in southwest Madagascar found that the sifaka population there had a population growth rate of 0.98 (with confidence intervals spanning 1), suggesting that the population was not in danger of imminent extinction.
 However, both severe droughts and an increased annual variation in rainfall levels can depress the population growth rate.